 The most obvious source of inspiration for Blindness would be John Wyndham’s novel The Day of the Triffids (1951), which has been filmed three times as The Day of the Triffids (1962), The Day of the Triffids (tv mini-series, 1981) and The Day of the Triffids (tv mini-series, 2009).
 The Day of the Triffids similarly concerned an outbreak of blindness caused after people all around the world view a meteorite shower, resulting in the collapse of civilisation into anarchy.
 Blindness never goes so far as to have the survivors picked off by man-eating plants as Wyndham then did but the two works share much in common.
 The differences might be that Blindness is more focused around the collapse of civilisation occurring inside a microcosm, whereas Wyndham’s book was largely concerned with examining different models of how best to put civilisation back together.
 Both works seem to approach the social apocalypse from opposing angles – Wyndham’s book was about the search for a place where basic middle-class decency could establish itself when other models of government fail, whereas Blindness is more about the collapse of social order in the face of the plague and how the liberal outlook and decency represented by Mark Ruffalo’s character is rendered useless in the face of cruel authoritarianism.

 Blindness could be more like The Day of the Triffids by way of The Experiment (2001), the German film based on the Stanford Prison Experiment, dealing with the conditions that ensue when people are confined together.
-Not long after Blindness came out, there was also the equally remarkable Perfect Sense (2011) set in a world where the populace starts progressively losing each of their senses and other works in a similar vein such as the Spanish-made The Last Days (2013) about people dealing with a socially apocalpytic malady of agoraphobia; Embers (2015) where the world suffers from a plague of retrograde amnesia; A Quiet Place (2018) where the world is forced to become silent after an invasion by alien creatures kill anybody who makes a sound; and Bird Box (2018) where people are killed if they look outdoors and are killed if they remove their blindfolds.
+Not long after Blindness came out, there was also the equally remarkable Perfect Sense (2011) set in a world where the populace starts progressively losing each of their senses and other works in a similar vein such as the Spanish-made The Last Days (2013) about people dealing with a socially apocalpytic malady of agoraphobia; Embers (2015) where the world suffers from a plague of retrograde amnesia; A Quiet Place (2018) and The Silence (2019) where the world is forced to become silent after an invasion by creatures that kill anybody who makes a sound; and Bird Box (2018) where people are killed if they look outdoors and are killed if they remove their blindfolds.